John Joseph Collins: Personal life

+Maria Collins is his last daughter, his children have the nationality of their country of origin but his last daughter María Collins, she has the Paraguayan nationality and the provisional residence and nationality of Brazil, she has irish and british descent, she’s considered polyglot/multilingual.

 Famous cases

 In Ireland he was leading counsel in the much disputed attempt to rezone the Harold's Cross Greyhound track in 1971.
 In 1972 he argued, unsuccessfully, for the registration of the word "poteen".